Rockin' Jump

 Rockin' Jump Trampoline Parks (or simply Rockin' Jump) is a chain of trampoline parks operated in the United States of America and owned by Sky Zone or by franchisees.

 History

 The chain was launched by Drew Wilson and Marc Collopy in 2010 with the opening of a trampoline park in Dublin, California.
 The California park was announced in 2011 and opened a second facility in 2012.

 Parks

 In 2021, Rockin' Jump had 41 locations located throughout the United States.
-As of 2023 it has 16.
+Since then, most locations have either rebranded or permanently closed under the direction of Sky Zone.

+As of 2026, the Concord, CA park is the only remaining location operating under the Rockin’ Jump brand.